ambassify/compact-base64-js/README.md

 For browser environments, the library uses `btoa` and `atob`, for Node.JS it uses `Buffer`.

+UMD module named Base64 is available from `compact-base64.js`.
+You can use `https://cdn.rawgit.com/ambassify/compact-base64-js/[tag]/compact-base64.js` in your regular HTML scripts by filling in the desired tag.

 ## Browser support

 [IE10 and newer + everything else](http://caniuse.com/#feat=atob-btoa)